Oscar-Espinoza/patient-registration-app/README.md

 ## Usage
 - Visit http://localhost:80 to access the application.

+## Usage
+- http://localhost:80/api/patients to access patients list, if there are no patients created it should show an empty array.
+- http://localhost:80/storage/documents/image-name.jpg to access a patient's document photo.

 ## Frontend:
   Navigate to the `client` directory with 'cd client'.
 Use `npm install` to install dependencies and `npm run dev` to start the development server.